Individual Research Interests

 - How can we hospice a dying way of knowing/being and assist with the birth of something new, still fragile, undefined and potentially (but not necessarily) wiser with radical tenderness?

 Social cartographies of social imaginaries and artistic inquiry are research methodologies we often employ in our collaborative work.
 The research group works at the interface of different knowledge systems, valuing equally intellectual, experiential and creative rigour.
-If you would like to join the research group or have me as a research supervisor, please send me an email explaining your background and interest in one or more of the questions above, with a 2000 word response to one of the texts in the list of selected publications (under “research and education”).
+If you would like to start a collaboration with the research group (as an artist, educator, practitioner, scholar, student or activist) please visit the website http://decolonialfutures.net.
+If you are thinking about applying for the MA or PhD program at EDST/UBC, you are interested in pursuing research in the areas described here, and you are considering if I could be a good match as a supervisor, please send me an email explaining your background and interest with a 2000 word response to one of the texts in the list of selected publications (under “research and education”).

 My research examines historical and systemic patterns of reproduction of inequalities and how these limit or enable possibilities for collective existence and global change.
 My publications in this field include analyses of political economies of knowledge production, discussions of the ethics of international development, and critical comparisons of ideals of globalism and internationalization in education and in global activism, with an emphasis on representations of and relationships with marginalized communities.
 My work in teacher education conceptualizes education as an expansion of frames of reference and of fields of signification with a view to expanding possibilities for ethical solidarities.
 My academic work is committed to protecting the public role of the university as critic and conscience of society and as a space of independent, multi-voiced, critically informed and socially accountable debates about alternative futures.